Game Boy Architecture

 A quick introduction

-The Game Boy can be imagined as a portable version of the NES with limited power, but you’ll see that it included very interesting new functionality.
+The Game Boy series can be imagined as a portable version of the NES with limited power, but you’ll see that it included very interesting new functionality.

 CPU